abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

     To get a better feeling of the way the CP solver explores the search tree, we will use the wonderful *open-source visualization toolkit for finite domain constraint programming*.
-Here is a description from their website of what cpviz provides:
+Here is a description from their website of what :program:`cpviz` provides:

     ..  code-block:: text